-Our church buildings will remain open for private prayer at published times and to offer online services.
+Our church buildings will remain open for private prayer at published times.

 Hemblington Church is open to visitors on Sundays, Tuesdays and Thursdays from 9.30 am until 5 pm.

-We request that you follow government guidelines by cleaning you hands with the supplied antiseptic gel, providing your contact details and not entering the cordoned off areas.
+We request that you follow government guidelines by cleaning your hands with the supplied antiseptic gel, providing your contact details and not entering the cordoned off areas.

 We hope you enjoy the history and peace of our lovely church.